DanielKerrigan/ECA-PRO/README.md

 ## Usage

 To load data into the app, open the Settings menu.
 On Windows, this is under `File > Settings`.
+Select the corresponding PRO and treatment files, click "Save changes", and then close out of the Settings menu.
+You can then select a patient to view the visualizations.